vault-thirteen/Fast-CGI/ReadMe.md

       mechanisms for guessing the real meaning of a URL.
 All this situation introduces at least two consequences: poor performance of a web server and a huge hole in the security of an entire system.
-This `Extra Path` feature should be disabled every time except those corner cases when you really need it to experiment with some legacy code.
+This `Extra Path` feature should be disabled all the time except those corner cases when you really need it to experiment with some legacy code.

 ## <a name="section-6" id="section-6">Feedback</a>
 If you have any feedback, you are free to direct it to this GitHub repository: